 In 2005, companies reported that 18% of their revenue was generated through strategic alliances.
 The economy has changed but there are still thousands of alliances formed each year and are critical as we re-think business post COVID-19.

 According to Ard-Pieter de Man and Dave Luvison, authors of Collaborative Business Models: Aligning and Operationalizing Alliances (from Business Horizons Volume 62, Issue 4, July–August 2019, Pages 473-482), “the big challenge is to align company interests with alliance interests”.
 This peer-reviewed article is definitely worth reading and thinking about especially for larger organizations.

 It pays to know more and think more before deciding that a strategic alliance is right for you.

 “Walking with a friend in the dark is better than walking alone in the light. . .Alone we can do so little; together we can do so much.”
 Helen Keller

-I have found at least seven different basic forms a strategic alliance can take.
+I have found at least eight different basic forms a strategic alliance can take for any size business or for job seekers, side hustles, freelancers, and gig workers.
 These are: